kitsu/blog/content/post/async_dom_animation.md

 [`mult`](https://clojuredocs.org/clojure.core.async/mult) with taps for each animation.
 So far though this code has worked well enough.

 Next I started writing the actual effect functions.
-Starting with `slide-up` I implemented the animation in a straight-forward way in a go-loop:
+Starting with `slide-up!` I implemented the animation in a straight-forward way in a go-loop:

 {{< highlight clojure >}}

-(defn slide-up
+(defn slide-up!
   "Animated hide."
   [elem duration]
   (let [height (dommy/px elem :height)